How To Get The Most From Your Online Course

 Whenever you study, also pay attention to your personal learning style.
 Replay videos if you learn well by listening.
 Read articles a few times if you’re a visual learner.
 Or re-do exercises if you’re more of a hands-on kind of person.

 To help a course mean more to you than just a list of lessons checked off, you should also lay out the outcomes you’re hoping to get from the course.
 In the broader view, that could mean diving into Python so you can get into data science.
 Or it could be mastering web design so you can make your company’s website even more gorgeous.
 More specifically, you can challenge yourself to complete five lessons a week or complete a class project before the end of the month.

 After you set your targets, remember that you aren’t limited by them.
-You can get even more out of your online class by doing more than the bare minimum—a LOT more.
+You can get even more out of your online class by doing more than the bare minimum.
 So, instead of just completing your HTML and CSS lessons, find out about the latest and greatest front-end developer tools.
 Or, if you’re loving your UX course, do some research about related topics like UI to see if that might be the niche for you.
 But remember, its okay to give yourself a break when things come up in your life — no one is a machine!